ibogretsov/dictionary-api/README.md

 $ docker compose up -d
 ```

-- Run manually tests. *NOTE* Tests will be run it container.
-It is preffered way.
+- You can run tests manually.
 ```bash
 $ docker start -a dictionary-api-tests-1
 ```